Tuning in — Going deeper into interoception.

 This is how disease develops, your body gives you clues that something is out of whack long before the disease rears its head.
 How many people push through until they have a serious medical condition?
 If they reflect back, many people report, “I had some clues coming from my body and I ignored them.”
 Many times it’s looked at as a weakness to listen and honor what your body’s saying.

 Pushing through and ignoring signals resonates on a lot of levels, but let’s put that into some real-life situations since we are starting a new year and many people are making their resolutions.
-If someone decides to change their diet in a healthy way, but they start experiencing hunger or craving, do people you through and ignore gastrointestinal sensations?
+If someone decides to change their diet in a healthy way, but they start experiencing hunger or craving, do people you push through and ignore gastrointestinal sensations of hunger?
 That’s not interoception at its best.

 Inter-o-ception is not just saying “I’m hungry” it’s saying “what am I hungry for?”
 Imagine a food and feel it out in your imagination, how would it feel in your stomach?
 Or how would it make you feel when you finish eating it??
 Then satisfy your hunger with that.